olliepalmer/parallel-worlds-course/pages/podcast.md

 ## Podcast

 We now have a podcast!
+This means anybody, anywhere in the world can follow this course at their own pace.
+There's a new podcast episode every day of our term.

+Full descriptions and transcripts of each podcast episode can be found on this website, along with all of the exercises on the short episodes.
+There's a new episode every day of our term with exercises to do, which build towards our final assignment (a parallel audio journey).

-Full descriptions and transcripts of each extended podcast can be found here, and every exercise .
-In the meantime, you can subscribe via nearly all of the main podcast channels [here](https://anchor.fm/olliepalmer), and leave a voice message for the show [here](https://anchor.fm/olliepalmer/message) (contributions may be used in future episodes).
+You can subscribe via nearly all of the main podcast channels [here](https://anchor.fm/olliepalmer), and leave a voice message for the show [here](https://anchor.fm/olliepalmer/message) (contributions may be used in future episodes).

 There are two types of podcast episode:

-**Long episodes***
+***Long episodes***

 These introduce a topic or idea, the equivalent of a lecture or talk in class.
 They're about 20-40 minutes long, and introduce a field or set of ideas like a spoken essay.
 There is one long episode per class.